Intulse Logo

 2. ROCK RMS PLUGIN FROM INTULSE

-On May 10th, 2022 we released version 2.3.0 of our plugin!
-This comes with new features and improvements, including SMS texting powered and logged by Intulse, the ability to add detailed notes to any call log, and the creation of an Intulse settings page.
+The Rock plugin offers additional features, including SMS texting powered and logged by Intulse, the ability to add detailed notes to any call log, and the creation of an Intulse settings page.
 We strongly suggest that you install the latest version of this plugin, but it requires at least Rock 12.1.
 After updating Rock and installing the plugin, follow the setup steps below.

 If you are using an older version of the plugin please see the old documentation.